radify/calstats.js/README.md

 * "[research] investigating AngularJS plugins"
 * "[project-a] writing new user interface"

-Here is an example in Google Calendar:
+Here is an example of using tags in Google Calendar:

 ![Google Calendar usage example](/img/usage-example.png)